 GOBBLEDY GOOKER'S BIG NIGHT

-On Thanksgiving 1990, Hector huddled in a box underneath the giant egg for four hours, enough time so no one entering the Hartford Civic Center could see him before the show.
+On Thanksgiving 1990, Hector huddled in a box underneath the giant egg for four hours—enough time so that no one entering the Hartford Civic Center could see him before the show.
 He was given a TV monitor, a light, and some drinks and snacks.
 The crew pranked him by pasting pornographic photos inside the box.
 (Hector, who says he was by then a devout Christian, was not amused.)

 The night went on, and Hector waited patiently for his moment.
 Suddenly, Gene Okerlund began to talk about the egg, and Gobbledy Gooker knew it was time to hatch.

 “As I stepped down to talk to Gene, the more boos I hear,” he says.
 “You know, I can’t hear the kids screaming that they like it, but I can hear the people, because there’s more adults.
 And they’re booing the heck out of it.”

 Okerlund put the microphone down, and said to Hector, “We’re going to put it over,” meaning they were going to try to make it work.
 They marched to the ring and Okerlund, to his credit, did his best Charlie Chaplin routine, stumbling, tripping, and falling.
 Someone later told Hector that Okerlund woke up the next day with bruises all over his body from trying so hard to sell the routine.